Updated June 12, 2023

-10 Useful Steps to Create Interactive Excel Dashboard (Easy)
+How to Create Interactive Excel Dashboard

-Create Interactive Excel Dashboard – Most of us probably rely on our trusted MS Excel dashboard for the day to day running of our businesses, but like many, we struggle to turn that data into something that will actually interest people and want them to know more about it.
+Most of us probably rely on our trusted MS Excel dashboard for the day-to-day running of our businesses.
+Still, like many, we struggle to turn that data into something that will interest people and want them to know more about it.
 So how do you attain this seemingly impossible goal?
-This is where Interactive excel dashboard comes in.
-The first question that we must answer before we delve into the depths of it is what is a excel Dashboard?
-A dashboard may be described as a visual display of the important information that an individual needs to convey to the client in order to achieve one or more objectives which can fit entirely on a single computer screen and hence can be monitored at a glance.
+It is where the Interactive Excel dashboard comes in.
+The first question we must answer before we delve into the depths of it is what an excel Dashboard is.
+A dashboard may be a visual display of the vital information an individual needs to convey to the client to achieve one or more objectives that can fit entirely on a single computer screen and allow monitoring at a glance.

-Bringing in data
+1. Bringing in Data

-Select a background
+2. Select a Background

-Use Dynamic Charting
+4. Use Dynamic Charting

 This is all you have to do, most of the time:

-- Define what cells should be selected, using the RANGE function;
+- Define what cells should be selected using the RANGE function;

 - Add a loop.

-- Bar Charts
+1. Bar Charts

-- Pie Charts
+2. Pie Charts

-- Line Charts
+3. Line Charts

 So choose wisely, and you will be good.